Last updated: 15 November 2019

 Why now may be a good time to buy a KitchenAid

 The prices of current range KitchenAid stand mixers tend to stay pretty stable.
-However, the prices of the 125 and 175 mixers have dropped significantly at many retailers since the launch of the 185 model in September.
+However, the prices of the 125 and 175 mixers have dropped at some retailers since the launch of the 185 model in late 2018.

 With so few differences from the new model, if you’re not bothered about the extra colour choices or stainless-steel accessories, this is a great time to go for either of these options.

-Traditionally, really good KitchenAid Black Friday deals are few and far between.
+Traditionally, really good KitchenAid deals are few and far between.
 But the info in the table above should help you to find them.

 Should you buy the Kenwood kMix instead?